BritishPandaChick/100-days-of-code/log.md

 **Today's Progress**: Began doing the CSS style for Skillcrush portfolio site for blog site.
 Did base styles, about, header, contact, and work section CSS styles.

 **Thoughts** I began working on the CSS for the portfolio site I'm building as part of my blog series My Coding Journey.
 I added all the CSS styles for all the different sections and put comments documenting each section.
 I managed to do all the sections.
 I had to go into the HTML file to add a few ID tags in the contact section.
 The rest of the time was trying to get the same project to work on CodePen.
 I added the CSS from the main.css file to the CSS section, but the normalize.css file wasn't working quite right.
 I am playing around with external links to the normalize file mentioned in the normalize.css documentation to see if that works.
 So far most of it seems to work except for the e-mail in the contact section of the CodePen file.

+### Day 79: November 3, 2017

+**Today's Progress**: Made a snowing effect website from Codeplayer.com website.

+**Thoughts** I wanted to get more practice working with JavaScript today so I looked at Codeplayer.com to see what JavaScript tutorials they had.
+This tutorial was great JavaScript practice.
+Originally my code wasn't working in the browser.
+I double checked some of my code and tried moving around some of the functions, but it didn't fix the problem.
+Instead it created more problems.
+I realized I spelled clearRect as clearReact, giving me the error with the snowflakes.
+Some of the tutorial code I was unfamiliar with so I had to do some research to see what specific parts of the code does.
+I must remember to be careful with the {} and the semi-colons when working with JavaScript since those contributed to many of the errors for this project.

+**Link(s) to work**: [Codeplayer.com Snow Effect](https://codepen.io/BritishPandaChick/full/xPVEoX/)